bjmorgan/data_TiOF2/README.md

 Author: Benjamin J. Morgan
 ORCID: [0000-0002-3056-8233](https://orcid.org/0000-0002-3056-8233)

-This is the Supporting Dataset for the maniscript &ldquo:Correlated Anion-Disorder in Heteroanionic Cubic TiOF<sub>2</sub>&rdquo;
+This is the Supporting Dataset for the maniscript &ldquo;Correlated Anion-Disorder in Heteroanionic Cubic TiOF<sub>2</sub>&rdquo;

 The dataset comprises three sections: